moosetechnology/moosetechnology.github.io/moose-wiki/Developers/predefinedEntities.md

 In Famix the meta-model for genericity is the following:
 ![UML for generics meta-model](Diagrams/generics.svg)

-- a `TParametricEntity` represents an entity that has `TGenericParameterType`s (like Map having parameter types K and V above);
+- a `TParametricEntity` represents an entity that has `TGenericParameterType`s (like Map having parameter types K and V in the example above);
-- the same `TParametricEntity` may also have `TConcreteParameterType`s (like String for StringMap in the example above);
+- the same `TParametricEntity` may also have `TConcreteParameterType`s (like String for StringMap above);
 - in the case of Java, `TParametricEntity` is used by `JavaParametricMethod` and `JavaParametricClass`;
 - a `TConcretization` is an association between two `TParametricEntity`s (like between Map and StringMap above);
 - a `TParameterConcretization` is an association between a `TGenericParameterType` (like K above) and a `TConcreteParameterType` (like String above);
-- the  `TParameterConcretization` (association between ParameterTypes) is linked to a `TConcretization` (association between ParametricEntities);
+- a  `TParameterConcretization` (association between ParameterTypes) is linked to a `TConcretization` (association between ParametricEntities);
 - in the case of Java, any `JavaType` can be used as a  `TConcreteParameterType`